-- diarrhoea
+- o Diarrhoea

 - high blood sugar please tell your doctor if you develop an excessive thirst or experience an increase in the number of times you need to go to the toilet (to pass urine)

-- fatigue
+- o fatigue

 - o rash

+- decreased appetite

-- vomiting
+- nausea and vomiting

-- o feeling short of breath
+- feeling short of breath

+- inflammation (redness and swelling of the mouth and lips), managed with treatments such as mouth washes and steroid based creams.

+- Itching, managed with anti-histamine or steroid skin creams.